Xanthos - Arnña

 Northern Necropolis of Xanthos

-The eastern slope of the Roman acropolis in the north of the city is the necropolis area.
-Most of the Roman period rock-cut and sarcophagus tombs are located on the north of the dynastic period walls extending in the southeast-northwest direction on this slope.
-Merehi and Lions sarcophagi from the dynastic period are also located on this area.
-The monumental tombs of Payava and Ahqqadi along with a few other dynastic period rock-cut and sarcophagus tombs are around the so-called acropolis pillar at the southern part of the slope, which is inside the city walls.
+The eastern slope of the Roman acropolis, in the northern part of the city, forms the principal necropolis area.
+Most of the Roman-period rock-cut and sarcophagus tombs are located north of the Dynastic-period fortification walls that run southeast–northwest across the slope.
+The Merehi and Lions sarcophagi, dating to the Dynastic period, are also located here.
+In addition, the monumental tombs of Payava and Ahqqadi, along with several other Dynastic-period tombs, are situated around the so-called Acropolis Pillar in the southern section of the slope, within the city walls.

 Nereid Monument